Nathanpmyoung/nathanpmyoung.github.io/pages/Voting systems.md

-- It isn't clear to me that PR is better.
+- It isn't clear to me that [[Proportional Representation]] is better.
 - Little bits of research by country
 	- UK
 		- Government stay in power for a long time, are always able to get bills through.